katean004/yelp-camp2/README.md

 - Includes authentication (passport) and authorization for user login and data protection.
 - Uses Maps and Geocoding from Mapbox.
 - Common security issues including SQL Injections and sanitization.
-- Hosted on Heroku
+- Hosted on Heroku with MongoDB Atlas

 ## Resources and Technologies Used
 - Bootstrap
 - Starability
 - Cloudinary
 - Mapbox
-(Add links later)

 ## Dependencies
 npm install: